Google Cloud integration

 Warning

-To ensure correct auto_delete functionality, it is recommended to use Managed Instance Groups (MIGs) instead of individual instances.
+To ensure correct auto-deletion, it is recommended to use MIGs instead of individual VM instances.

 , --service-account